HLStrans: Dataset for C-to-HLS Hardware Code Synthesis: HLStrans Datasets Construction

 \subsection{Dataset Collection}

-Manually optimized codebases often suffer from inconsistent formatting and minimal documentation, making them ill-suited for LLM-driven code generation.
-Public kernels frequently rely on unexpanded macros and include extraneous utility functions that obscure core algorithms.
-Our goal is to prepare C-to-HLS designs for seamless LLM consumption by packaging each design with the following files:
+Firstly, we harvest code from GitHub, selecting repositories with at least ten stars.
+However, manually optimized codebases often exhibit inconsistent formatting and sparse documentation, which hinders LLM-driven code generation.
+Public kernels also frequently depend on unexpanded macros and bundle extraneous utility functions that obscure the core algorithm.
+To make C to HLS tasks readily consumable by LLMs, we package each design with the following files:

-\begin{itemize}[leftmargin=1em] \item Single original file \(x\) that is a slow original C/C++ codes. \item Single optimized HLS file \(y\) that implements the kernel, including a top function and, if necessary, any sub-functions and specialized data types.
+\begin{itemize} \item Single original file \(x\) that is a slow original C/C++ codes. \item Single optimized HLS file \(y\) that implements the kernel, including a top function and, if necessary, any sub-functions and specialized data types.
 The file must be synthesizable and not exceed the resources of the platform. \item Self-contained C++ testbench \(tb\) includes all test cases and validation logic necessary to verify the kernel’s outputs against expected results.
-We manually write the testbenches and adjust the optimized HLS code to ensure it passes all tests.
+We manually write all the testbenches and adjust the optimized HLS code to ensure it passes all tests. \end{itemize}